 I look forward to seeing what they find out.

-Back when I was getting my first1 baccalaureate degree at UAH, students were not automatically issued email accounts.
+Back when I was getting my first ((I start my second on Wednesday)) baccalaureate degree at UAH, students were not automatically issued email accounts.
 This was 1997, and the University’s IT department created individual, access-limited accounts on a UNIX machine.
-If you knew what you were doing, you could do a lot of UNIX stuff with that email.uah.edu account.
-I knew enough to be dangerous and find the limits.
-[Somehow, I didn’t get shut down.]
+If you knew what you were doing, you could do a lot of UNIX stuff… Continue reading Student Email Accounts at UAH

 If things get quiet around here, it’s because I’m working to save UAH Hockey.